- First Thursday each Month

 - The variation and feeling achieved in such short verse

-- September – mark the anniversary of the Great Fire of London – Monument, London
+- September – marking the anniversary of the Great Fire of London – Monument, London Book here

 - October – celebrating National Poetry Day